 Here is a selection of apps that can help with feelings of anxiety and stress:

-Confinement can also exacerbate pre-existing tensions, this can be seen with the rise in domestic violence cases.
-You can read more about this here
+Confinement could have exacerbated pre-existing tensions, this can be seen with the rise in domestic violence cases.

 Here are a few articles which contain a wide range of activities to keep you busy: